USApple Arctic® Backgrounder

 - All other apples are non-GM and will remain available for consumers to continue buying.

 - Okanagan Specialty Fruits® – the company that developed Arctic apples – is marketing pre-sliced and diced Arctic apples to both retailers and foodservice, along with their Arctic ApBitz® dried apple snacks.
-The packages are labeled with a Quick Response (QR) code that links to Arctic apple’s website.
+The packages are labeled with a SmartLabel® Quick Response (QR) code that provides shoppers access to more information about Arctic apples.
 The QR code was specifically allowed by the GM labeling bill passed by Congress in 2016.
 For more Arctic brand information, go to www.arcticapples.com.

 - Consumer demand will determine the future of GM apples in the U.S. marketplace.